aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    > **Note**: If you get a popup **Setup Internet Explorer 11**, select **Don't use recommended settings** and select **Ok**.

 1. From the [Microsoft Edge for Business download page](https://www.microsoft.com/en-us/edge/business/download) download the latest stable version of Microsoft Edge, install it, launch it, and configure it with the default settings.

-1. Within the Remote Desktop session to **az140-dc-vm11**, use Microsoft Edge to navigate to the [Azure portal](https://portal.azure.com).
-If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.
-1. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page to search for and navigate to the **Azure Active Directory** blade and, on your Azure AD tenant blade, in the **Manage** section of the hub menu, select **Azure AD Connect**.
-1. On the **Azure AD Connect** blade, select the **Download Azure AD Connect** link.
-This will automatically open a new browser tab displaying the **Microsoft Azure Active Directory Connect** download page.
-1. From the [Download Microsoft Azure Active Directory Connect page](https://www.microsoft.com/en-us/download/details.aspx?id=47594), scroll down and download the **Microsoft Azure Active Directory Connect** by selecting red **Download** button.
+1. Within the Remote Desktop session to **az140-dc-vm11**, use Microsoft Edge to navigate to the [Download Microsoft Azure Active Directory Connect page](https://www.microsoft.com/en-us/download/details.aspx?id=47594), scroll down and download the **Microsoft Azure Active Directory Connect** by selecting red **Download** button.
 1. If prompted whether to run or save the **AzureADConnect.msi** installer, select **Run**.
 Otherwise, open the file after it downloads to start the **Microsoft Azure Active Directory Connect** wizard.
 1. On the **Welcome to Azure AD Connect** page of the **Microsoft Azure Active Directory Connect** wizard, select the checkbox **I agree to the license terms and privacy notice** and select **Continue**.